elinvangbo/customer_segmentation/README.md

 * Data Visualization

 ## Dataset
 I utilised the dataset "data2.csv" located in the repo.
-Can also be found on [Kaggle] (https://www.kaggle.com/carrie1/ecommerce-data).
+Can also be found on [Kaggle](https://www.kaggle.com/carrie1/ecommerce-data).

 ## Workflow
 First the dataset was cleaned, explored and extended by adding more columns.
 Statistical testing was performed to further explore if these trends were significant.